CaskAle/iot-workshop/README.md

 `sudo apt install -y sense-hat build-essential git`
 - Install/Update NodeJS & Node-RED
 `bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)`
-Note: be sure to answer `y` when asked about installing the Pi-specific nodes.
+>**Note:** Be sure to answer `y` when asked about installing the Pi-specific nodes.
 - Install additional Node-RED nodes for the Sense HAT and the IoT service
 `npm install --prefix ~/.node-red node-red-node-pi-sense-hat node-red-contrib-ibm-watson-iot`

 ## Node-RED

 [Node-RED](https://nodered.org/) is a tool for developing [Node.js](https://nodejs.org/en/) JavaScript applications in a visual drag & drop fashion.
 It is a web browser based editor with a rich and extensible library of visual nodes that are linked together to describe the logical flow of an application.
 The basic premise of Node-RED is to pass a JSON data object (msg) from node to node.
 Each node along the way will alter or act on that data before passing it on to the next node in the flow.
 Check out this short [Node-RED intro video](https://youtu.be/ksGeUD26Mw0?list=PLyNBB9VCLmo1hyO-4fIZ08gqFcXBkHy-6).
+Click here to [learn more about Node-RED on a Raspberry Pi](https://nodered.org/docs/getting-started/raspberrypi).

 ### Starting the Node-RED server

 There are two methods for starting Node-RED on the Raspberry Pi.
 You can either start/stop it manually when needed, or you can run it as a service so that it starts automatically every time the system boots.

 - Manual start/stop
 `node-red-start` and `node-red-stop`

   >**Note:** When the Node-RED app starts, using this method, the last action it performs is to start a logging function.
 You can exit this logging, if needed, by pressing Ctrl-c.
 This will not stop Node-RED itself.
 If/When you want to stop Node-RED, you need to issue the stop command.
 - Start automatically as a service
 `sudo systemctl enable --now nodered.service`
 To stop the service temporarily